The Black Cat (US magazine): Fox Film and Kane

 In October 1919, Herman Cassino sold the magazine to a company owned by Fox Film; the change took effect with the December 1919 issue.
-The address changed from Salem to New York, the page count increased from about 60 to over 140, and a new story contest was announced, with prizes totalling $5,000.
+The address changed from Salem to New York, the page count increased from about 60 to over 140, and a new story contest was announced, with prizes totaling $5,000.
 The magazine was sold again in 1920, to another New York publisher, but ceased publication with the October 1920 issue.
 It reappeared in January 1922, this time published by William Kane, the owner of The Editor, a magazine for amateur writers.
 Kane, who was based in Highland Falls, New York, edited the magazine himself, and produced 18 more digest-sized issues, initially at fortnightly intervals; circulation was now estimated to be only 15,000.
 The last known issue was dated February 1923, but an April 1923 issue may have appeared.